Head and neck pain needs a classification system to determine just how bad it is.

-Another cause of pain running down the upper extremity is a subluxated first rib deep in the neck.
-It may cause scalene muscle spasm, together pinching the artery and nerves.
-The classic clinical sign is increased pain and tingling in the arms and hands when raising them above your head.
+Another cause of pain running down the upper extremity is a subluxated first rib deep in the neck; that may result in scalene muscle spasm, pinching the artery and nerves.
+The classic clinical sign is increased ache and tingling in the arms and hands when raising them above your head.

-If it's the rib on the left side, then it may mimic a heart condition, with pain in the neck which radiates down the left arm.
+If it's the rib on the left side, then it may mimic a heart condition, with pain in the neck which radiates down that arm.

 What I always remind my patients is that before you get pneumonia, it all starts with a dripping nose.
 Neglect it and you will get bronchitis, then pleurisy and finally a good dose of pneumonia; now it's life threatening.
 An ounce of prevention when you are at the cold and flu stage makes good sense.

-It's frightening how quickly a grade one head neck pain can progress to grade two and three when neglected.
-A sure sign that it is getting worse is increasing tingling, numbness or pain in the arm, and particularly if raising the limb relieves the ache; that's called the shoulder abduction relief sign.
+It's frightening how quickly a grade one head neck pain can progress to two and three when neglected.
+A sure indication that it is getting worse is increasing tingling, numbness or pain in the arm, and particularly if raising the limb relieves the ache; that's called the shoulder abduction relief sign.